Today I will share with you my confessions and reasons why many people do not stay in Bali forever and leave after a while.

 I lived in Bali for 4 years and tried to get back to my normal city life a few times.
 There are many pros and cons to Bali life.
 Pros are pretty obvious and even if you have never been there you can guess – lots of sun, ocean, surfing, waves, landscapes, people, fruits and relaxation… this list is quite long.

 People from all over the world that you meet in Bali are incredible.
-Some of them choose to stay and consider Bali as their Paradise, closing their eyes on the numerous drawbacks.
+Some of them choose to stay and consider Bali as their Paradise, closing their eyes on numerous drawbacks.

 Today I will tell you about the things that not everyone sees.

-When you live in a place you see completely different picture in contrast to what you see while you visiting a place as a tourist.
+The thing is – when you live in a place you see completely different picture in contrast to what you see while you visiting a place as a tourist.

 (photo by A.Bodrova).